31 Hidden Gems in Indiana: Unique and Quirky Places to Visit

 Our Favorite Hidden Gems in Indiana

-Use your family’s next day off of school and work to discover one of these intriguing spots for yourselves.
+Use your family’s next day off from school and work to discover one of these intriguing spots for yourselves.

 Garfield Trail